This section of our webpages provides more information on mitigating nutrient pollution through credits obtained from a mitigation provider.

 To calculate the nutrient budget for your development:

 At any point in time, temporary or permanent mitigation credits may be available depending on the mitigation projects which have been delivered.
 Temporary credits can be used to mitigate higher nutrient loading in the short term (i.e. pre-2030) before the nutrient pollution standards take effect.
-Long term credits can meet both the short term (pre-2030) and long term (post-2030) loads from development.
+Permanent credits can meet both the short term (pre-2030) and long term (post-2030) loads from development.

-We encourage you to seek pre-application advice from us so that we can review your nutrient budget calculation before your planning application is submitted.
 You will also need to submit your nutrient budget calculations to us as part of your planning application (where required, we will not process your application unless you have provided nutrient budget calculations in a nutrient neutrality statement).
 We will review the calculations when assessing the planning application (this process will be simplified where we have already provided pre-application advice).

 Step 2